HashNotAdam/dry-view_experiments/README.md

 ## Getting started

-Replace PATH_TO_DRY_VIEW in the Gemfile with the path to your local copy of Dry::View.
+Replace `PATH_TO_DRY_VIEW` in the Gemfile with the path to your local copy of Dry::View.

-lib/benchmark.rake includes baseline setting but it is almost certain that the baseline will differ across devices.
+`lib/benchmark.rake` includes baseline statistics but it is almost certain that the baseline will differ across devices.
 Run the benchmark with `bin/rails benchmark` and then replace the values of `baseline_statistics` with your results.